You have seen one at the gym, you have heard your friends talk about “foam rolling” but what benefits might foam rolling have for YOU.

 Similar to the pain you experience with stretching, think of the feeling as good pain.
 You might ask, “Why would I do something that is painful?”
 However, releasing this tightness in your muscles will help restore the muscles primary function by breaking up muscle knots and allowing blood flow to the area.

 Below are some examples of different foam rolling exercises to target specific muscle groups.
-If you have further questions please request an appointment at an Athletico near you!

 Happy Foam Rolling!